Orckestra/orc-shared/README.md

 `scrollLoader`: A function that, given a page number, loads in more items for the list.

 Configurable list component.
 Shows a table of information, according to the given configuration.
 If the `scrollLoader` prop is present, the list will be rendered with virtual scrolling, and the loader function will be called everytime the user scrolls close to the botton of the list.
 Props for controlling infinite scroll can be found in documentation of the `withInfiniteScroll` HOC, which is used to add this functionality.

+### Modal

+`look`: The appearance of the dialog box.
+One of `'default'` or `'dark'`.

+`anchor`: A React Node (i.e. legal JSX output) to be rendered as the anchor element.
+This will have a `toggle` function prop set on it by Modal, which when invoked will toggle visibility of the dialog.

+`content`: A React Node (i.e. legal JSX output) to be rendered as the dialog contents.
+This will have a `toggle` function prop set on it by Modal, which when invoked will toggle visibility of the dialog.

+Shows a modal dialog box, which will close if clicked outside.
+Children of the component tag will be rendered inside the dialog box.

+### Scope

+`currentScope`: The currenlty selected scope, as stored in state.

+`getScope`: A function that will get a single scope by name

+`filterPlaceholder`: A message descriptor to be used as the placeholder in the filter input.

+A component that shows a scope bar with slide-out scope selector.
+Uses Redux view state to control scope selector panel visibility, scope filtering, and the scope tree state.

 ### Sidepanel